shirokumacode/overwatch-omnic-rewards/README.md

 ```shell
 python app.py --cli
 ```
-Also this mode doesn't require any graphical dependencies so you can run it on a server without a display.
+This mode doesn't require any graphical dependencies so you can run it on a server without a display.
 This mode assumes that you already have a config.json with accountid field (copy one created previously and change it accordingly or create a json file with the accountid field).
 </details>

 <details>